b-rodrigues/fput/manuscript/tidyverse.md

 `group_by()` is a very useful verb; as the name implies, it allows you to create groups and then, for example, compute descriptive statistics by groups.
-For example, let’s group our data by country:
+For example, let's group our data by country:

 ``` sourceCode r
 gasoline %>% group_by(country)